metalfurius/gym/README.md

 5. Create and customize your own workout routines
 6. View your workout activity on the yearly calendar
 7. Review detailed history of past workout sessions
-8. Install as a PWA for offline access

-## Installation

-My Workout Tracker is a Progressive Web App (PWA) that can be installed on your device:

-1. Open the application in your web browser
-2. For mobile devices, tap "Add to Home Screen" when prompted
-3. For desktop browsers, look for the install icon in the address bar

 ## Technical Features

-- Progressive Web App (PWA) architecture
 - Firebase Authentication and Firestore database
 - Service Worker for offline functionality
 - Modular CSS architecture